End-to-End Encryption

 Both systems use the same cryptographic primitives but serve different purposes.
 E2E encryption protects your traffic; management encryption protects your infrastructure topology.

-See Red Team Operations for management encryption details.
+See management-key command for management encryption details.

-Protected Against
+You're Protected Against

-- Replay attacks
+- Replay attacks (sending captured traffic again)

-Not Protected Against
+You're NOT Protected Against

-- Traffic analysis (timing, volume patterns)
+- Traffic analysis - timing and volume patterns are visible

 Troubleshooting